skrub-data/skrub/CONTRIBUTING.rst

 Continuous Integration (CI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Github Actions are used for various tasks including testing skrub on Linux, Mac
+* Github Actions are used for various tasks including testing skrub on Linux, Mac
   and Windows, with different dependencies and settings.

-CircleCI is used to build the docs.
+* CircleCI is used to build the documentation.

 If any of the following markers appears in the commit message, the following
 actions are taken.